souryacs/3CExpr/README.md

 		*Note*: To edit the CAGE track bin sizes, check the script *data_download.sh* where the parameter *Binsize_CAGE* is mentioned (and the CAGE bigwig tracks are created according to the bin size).
 We used 5 Kb for CAGE bin size and FitHiChIP loops, as suggested in the Genome Research paper.

-		*Note*: *CAGETrack* and *CAGELabel*a are comma / colon separated lists.
+		*Note*: *CAGETrack* and *CAGELabel* are comma / colon separated lists.
 We can use multiple CAGE files, if available.
 Prediction results for individual CAGE files will be reported.
 Note that, number of tracks and number of labels should be identical.

 	6. *EpiTrack*, *EpiLabel* and *EpiBinSize*: Epigenome track lists, their labels, and bin sizes.
 We used 100 bp for bin size as suggested in the Genome Research paper.
 To edit the bin sizes (and respective bigwig tracks), please check script *data_download.sh*.